Skip to main content

 Description

-CVE-2026-24036 is a medium-severity improper access control vulnerability in horilla, an open-source Human Resource Management System (HRMS).
+CVE-2026-24036 is a medium severity improper access control vulnerability in Horilla, an open-source Human Resource Management System.
 Versions 1.
-4. 0 up to but not including 1.
-5. 0 allow unauthenticated users to access unpublished job postings via the /recruitment/recruitment-details// endpoint.
-This exposure leaks draft job titles, descriptions, and application links, potentially revealing sensitive internal hiring information.
-The vulnerability does not allow modification or disruption of data, but unauthorized disclosure could lead to reputational damage and candidate confusion.
-The issue has been fixed in version 1.
+4. 0 through 1.
+4. x expose unpublished job postings via an unauthenticated endpoint, leaking draft job titles, descriptions, and application links.
+This unauthorized access can reveal sensitive internal hiring information and disrupt recruitment processes.
+The vulnerability does not allow modification of data or system compromise but poses confidentiality risks.
+It has been fixed in version 1.
 5.

 AI-Powered Analysis